 You can apply for a place by contacting the nursery directly.
-If you are applying for a free early education place you may have to register your child well before their third birthday as many childcare providers operate waiting lists.
+If you are applying for a funded early education place you may have to register your child well before their third birthday, as many childcare providers operate waiting lists.

 You can search for day nurseries in your area in our Childcare finder.

 What is the average fee?

 The average cost per day can be in the region of £40 to £70.
 Fees are set by the individual nursery and can be charged at a daily, sessional or hourly rate.